 To apply, candidates can fill out an online form on the Code Institute website.
 Expect to receive a call from the Code Institute team within 24 hours.
 After the call, candidates will receive a notification about whether they have been accepted into the program.

-Code Institute provides career assistance to help students build their portfolios and prepare for job interviews.
+Code Institute is a university credit-rated bootcamp in Europe, and validated by the Ministry of Education in Ontario, the Higher Education Authority in Sweden, the Ministry of Communications in Singapore, and the Higher Education Authority in Ireland.
 Graduates can also earn university credit rated by Edinburgh Napier University.
 Code Institute graduates have been hired by tech companies like Accenture, Paypal, and Salesforce.

 Recent Code Institute News

 - May 2018 Coding Bootcamp News + Podcast

 - April 2018 Coding Bootcamp News Podcast